-In 2016, the Group achieved property sales of RMB6,584.8 million, representing a YOY decrease of 8.8%.
-The GFA sold was 210,397 sq.m., representing a YOY decrease of 39.2%.
+In 2017, the Group achieved property sales of RMB8,570.0 million, representing a YOY increase of 30.1%.
+The GFA sold was 280,692 sq.m., representing a YOY increase of 33.4%.

-Shanghai Region was the region that achieved the largest amount of the Group's property sales in 2016.
-It accounted for 65.9% of the Group's total property sales, amounting to RMB4,340.5 million and representing a YOY increase of 13.0%.
-Shanghai Bay in Shanghai has new phase of properties launched to the market in 2016 and its accumulated property sales amounted to RMB3,675.1 million, which represented the most significant amount of property sales in both Shanghai Region and the Group in 2016.
-Property sales of the Yangtze River Delta contributed RMB1,976.1 million to the Group's total property sales for 2016, representing a decrease of 30.4% as compared to 2015.
-Nanjing Royal Bay contributed the most significant portion of property sales to the Yangtze River Delta and amounted to RMB1,477.1 million.
-Property sales of Northeast China and Pan Bohai Rim amounted to RMB268.2 million in total as there was no launch of new projects in 2016 for these two regions.
+Shanghai Region was the region that achieved the largest amount of the Group's property sales in 2017.
+It accounted for 67.4% of the Group's total property sales, amounting to RMB5,775.4 million and representing a YOY increase of 33.1%.
+Shanghai Bay in Shanghai continued to launch new phase of properties to the market in 2017 and its accumulated property sales amounted to RMB4,410.1 million, which represented the most significant amount of property sales in both Shanghai Region and the Group in 2017.
+In addition, properties of Holiday Royal in Shanghai Fengxian was newly launched in late 2017 and recorded property sales of RMB1,234.0 million.
+Property sales of the Yangtze River Delta contributed RMB2,251.9 million to the Group's total property sales for 2017, representing an increase of 14.0% as compared to 2016.
+Nanjing Royal Bay contributed the most significant portion of property sales to the Yangtze River Delta and amounted to RMB1,957.6 million.
+Property sales of Northeast China and Pan Bohai Rim only amounted to RMB542.7 million in total as there was no launch of new projects in 2017 for these two regions.

-Property sales for 2016 from the first-tier cities (Shanghai and Beijing) and second- and third-tier cities amounted to RMB4,351.3 million and RMB2,233.5 million respectively, which accounted for 66.1% and 33.9% of the Group's total property sales for 2016.
+Property sales for 2017 from the first-tier cities (Shanghai and Beijing) and second- and third-tier cities amounted to RMB5,781.2 million and RMB2,788.8 million respectively, which accounted for 67.5% and 32.5% of the Group's total property sales for 2017 respectively.